dev0x13/gemm-benchmark-2023/README.md

 # gemm-benchmark-2023

-This repository hosts a set of becnhmarks for modern (2023) high-performance floating-point GEMM implementations.
+This repository hosts a set of benchmarks for modern (2023) high-performance floating-point GEMM implementations.

 Implementaitons covered:
 * Naive C++